 There are many other trail options in the area, but the Classic is the only one that ends at the Sun Gate (where you see the sunrise over Machu Picchu).
 For this particular reason, the Classic Trail is the one most recommended.
 On the other hand, other trails are cheaper and not as crowded but are equally impressive and even more challenging than the Classic.
 In addition, these can be easily reserved in Cuzco the day before starting the hike.

-In order to get the most out of the experience of hiking the Inca Trail, there are a couple things you might consider doing to prepare yourself, not only for the physical demand, but also for the mental challenge.
+To get the most out of the experience of hiking the Inca Trail, there are a couple things you might consider doing to prepare yourself, not only for the physical demand but also for the mental challenge.

 What to do before hiking the Inca Trail